 Hamilton IV (Top US Male Artist) and Tompall and The Glaser Brothers (Top US Group).

 Also in April 1971, Country Fever toured England and Ireland with US actor and country singer, Randy Boone (The Virginian, Cimarron

 Albert Lee sat in with Country Fever for two weeks in July 1971.
 He also appeared with the band on BBC Radio's 'Country Meets Folk' playing mandolin.

 Also joining Country Fever and Albert Lee in the second week was Chas Hodges on fiddle and Keith Nelson on banjo.

 Towards the end of 1971, a dispute between members of Country Fever and their record producer Gordon Smith in relation to artist royalty statements from record sales not

 being submitted to the Performing Rights Society, caused a low morale within the group and eventually lead to a formal break-up.

-In able to fulfil forthcoming engagements, Jon Derek temporarily acquired bandmembers from 'Jamie's People' to form a stopgap 'Country Fever'.
+In order to fulfil forthcoming engagements, Jon Derek temporarily acquired bandmembers from 'Jamie's People' to form a temporary 'Country Fever'.